How to Find the Best Florida Family Law Appeals Lawyers

 Furthermore, if an appeals family lawyer tells you that he or she “sends somebody to the library” for research purposes, or just “googles” whatever is needed to find out, say “thanks, but no thanks”.
-Much like a capable doctor relies on the most technologically advanced equipment for the diagnosis and treatment of ailments, an effective appellate lawyer only works with the best research tools.
+Much like a capable doctor relies on the most technologically advanced equipment for the diagnosis and treatment of ailments, the best family law appeals lawyers only works with the best research tools.

 (3) Someone With A Proven Record

 Finding a lawyer with a proven record of appeals is important.
 But do you know exactly how to find that proven record?
 Remember, just because a lawyer has practiced family law for several years does not necessarily mean he or she is the right person for your family law appeal case.

 Therefore, ask prospective family law appeals lawyers how many reversals of final judgments they have obtained.
 Request to see published appellate opinions that list that lawyer’s name.
 If that lawyer cannot produce a published opinion with his or her name listed as the attorney for the prevailing appellant, continue seeking one that can.

 How AAA Family Law Can Help

 If you are considering appealing an unfavorable final judgment from a family trial court, I encourage you to call AAA Family Law at 407-260-6001 and schedule an initial consultation on the phone or at our Altamonte Springs office.

 At the consultation I will: (1) ask you to explain the circumstances of your family court case and what specific part of the final judgment you want to appeal, (2) give you a preliminary assessment of whether or not an appeal has a good chance of success in your case, but I may have to do some research to give you a final answer later (3) and quote you a fixed attorney retainer fee, not an hourly rate whose total is unpredictable.